 Mandan man arrested after pursuit in Stutsman County, vehicle crash in Jamestown

 Apr.
-30—JAMESTOWN, N.D. — A Mandan man was arrested on Tuesday, April 30, after a pursuit in Stutsman County and crash in Jamestown involving another vehicle, according to the North Dakota Highway Patrol.
+30—JAMESTOWN — A Mandan man was arrested on Tuesday, April 30, after a pursuit in Stutsman County and crash in Jamestown involving another vehicle, according to the North Dakota Highway Patrol.

 The patrol said in a news release that at about noon on Tuesday, a North Dakota Highway Patrol trooper attempted to stop a 2004 Honda Accord for speeding on Interstate 94 near milepost 271 in Stutsman County.
 The driver, Chance T. Standridge, 27, continued to flee at high speeds toward Jamestown, the patrol said.